 For startups, getting your business’s name out there is a never ending effort — and an important one, at that.
 But, it’s time to think outside the box and outside the office.
-Guerrilla marketing is an extremely low cost, yet highly effective technique that dates back to the 1980’s.
+Guerrilla marketing is an extremely low-cost marketing technique that began garnering attention in the 1980’s.
 Guerrilla marketing techniques give your business maximum exposure in creative and unconventional ways at a fraction of the cost.
 Because it is easy, cheap, and eye-catching, small businesses everywhere should take advantage of guerrilla marketing.

 In a technology driven world, most businesses have become used to turning to social media, television, and radio stations to get deliver a message.
 While these are effective methods, they are now considered the “norm” and may not warrant as much memorability as desired.
 Guerrilla marketing, on the other hand, is a technique that deviates from traditional technological advertising and gives consumers an ad to remember.